jfecher/ante-website/content/docs/language.md

 central goal of ante however, is to not force this upon users and provide sane defaults where possible.
-Compared to other low-level languages, ante is safe like rust but tries to be easier in general, for example by avoiding the need for ownership semantics through lifetime inference.
+Compared to other low-level languages, ante is safe like rust but tries to be easier in general, for example by allowing shared mutability by default and avoiding the need for lifetime annotations.

 ---
 # Literals